vitaly-t/pg-promise/README.md

 ```

 Once you have shut down the pool associated with your [Database] object, you can longer use the object, and any of its query methods
-will be throwing error `Connection pool of the database object has been destroyed`.
+will be rejecting with [Error] = `Connection pool of the database object has been destroyed`.

 See the relevant API: [pgp.end], [Database.$pool]